Edwin Katzen-Ellenbogen: Career

 He emigrated to the United States that same year, where he was naturalized a citizen.
 Katzenellenbogen worked as a eugenicist for the Carnegie Institution.
 At one point, he was a faculty member at Harvard Medical School.
-During this time, Katzenellenbogen married Aurelia Pierce, the daughter of a Massachusetts Supreme Court Justice, whom he later divorced.
+During this time, Katzenellenbogen married Aurelia Marie Pierce, the daughter of a Massachusetts Supreme Court Justice, whom he later divorced.
 He would be asked by then Governor of New Jersey, and later President of the United States, Woodrow Wilson, to draft a law for sterilising epileptics and those he considered as being so-called "defectives".

 Katzenellenbogen returned to Europe in 1915 and moved between several countries on the continent.
 While in Holland, he was informed by telegram from the US that his only son had fallen from a roof and died.
 The shock affected his psyche for the rest of his life.

 He and his new female partner were living in Germany during Hitler's ascension to power in the 1930s.